 Follow us on Facebook:

 As is so well illustrated in the short video above, many of us in wealthier nations are attracted by "cheap".
-Saving money and finding a "deal" has become a virtue in this country.
-While I too try to spend wisely and save money (check out our CLEARANCE page), I have come to realize that everything costs.
+Saving money and finding a "deal" has become a virtue in the U.S. While I too try to spend wisely and save money, I have come to realize that everything has a cost.
 You have heard the saying "There is no such thing as a free lunch."
 Well, there is no such thing as a "cheap buy" either.
 Somebody or something always pays the cost.

 By U.S. standards, my family is not considered wealthy.
 (In fact, we fall just below the Federal Poverty Level!)
 But the more I study and learn about extreme poverty and exploitation in many developing countries, the more I feel like I live like a queen.
-My family is healthy, but we have doctors to go to and insurance to cover the cost when we are not.
+My family is healthy, and we have doctors to go to and insurance to cover the cost when we are not.
 My husband and I both work at jobs we love.
 We have plenty to eat and never worry about where our next meal is coming from.
-But the same cannot be said about the estimated 908 million people in the world (according to World Bank) who live on less than $1.90 a day.
-And too often I have been guilty of unwittingly benefiting from the exploitation of those same people below the global poverty line (set by World Bank) so that I can have what I want "cheap".
+But the same cannot be said about the estimated 908 million people in the world (World Bank) who live on less than $1.90 a day.
+And too often I have been guilty of unwittingly benefiting from the exploitation of those same people below the global poverty line so that I can have what I want "cheap".
 Over the past few years I have learned a lot about the human trafficking, forced labor and sweatshops behind many of the products we buy.
-(For more information, go to our LINKS page.)
+(Learn more.)
 Some products remain "cheap" by taking advantage of the poor.
-And the more I learn, the less I feel right about using others (even those on the other side of the world lost under a long supply chain) just to get what I want.
+And the more I learn, the less I feel right about using others (even those hidden at the bottom of a long supply chain on the other side of the world) just to get what I want.
 I would far rather have less because I have to spend more for each product I buy than to share in the guilt of exploitation.
 (See James 5:4 to the left.)

-The video above showed that many people would think twice about buying that cheap shirt if they really knew where it come from.
+The video above proved that many people would think twice about buying that cheap shirt if they really knew where it come from.
 This website is all about helping educate you on where the stuff you buy really comes from and who is paying the cost.
-But rather than discourage you, we provide an alternative type of shopping which brings new meaning to every item you purchase.
-(Check out our SHOPPING GUIDE) Purchases that promote rescue rather than exploitation; quality rather than production deadlines; people rather than price; and dignity rather than degradation.
-(See our SHOP FOR A GOOD CAUSE page.)
+But rather than discourage you, we help you find an alternative type of shopping which brings new meaning to every item you purchase.
+(See our SHOPPING GUIDE) Purchases that promote rescue rather than exploitation; quality rather than production deadlines; people rather than price; and dignity rather than degradation.

-All too often the environment also pays the price for our culture's obsession with cheap.
+All too often, not just people, but also the environment pays the price for our culture's obsession with cheap.
 Wasteful factories cause pollution, Destructive commercial fishing and farming techniques destroy water sources, ocean life, rain forests and wildlife.
 But doing your shopping through this website helps support the "Reuse, Reduce, Recycle" idea.
 The vast majority of these products were not made in factories, but were handmade and all were produced in an environmentally-friendly manner, many from recycled materials.
-And as I have found by shopping this way, there is another "green" benefit.
+And I have found there is another "green" benefit.
 These products were produced with love and attention to detail, not by underpaid factory workers trying to meet strict deadlines.
-As such they are made to last and will not hit the trash a week after you buy them!
+As such these items are made to last and will not hit the trash a week after you buy them!
 Because the workers are making a livable wage, I sometimes have to pay more for my purchases.
 But then I also take better care of those items, which helps them last longer yet!
 So instead of making the environment pay for my "cheap" buy, I am helping the environment as I shop!

 You can make a positive difference just by making simple decisions about which product to purchase.
-Every time you shop, you "vote with your dollar."
+(See "Change One Purchase") Every time you shop, you "vote with your dollar."
 In recent years, much of the blame for exploitation in factories and farming has been laid at the feet of businesses.
-Boycotts, lawsuits and legislation have their place, and they have all targeted retail stores or companies at the top of the supply chains.
+Boycotts, lawsuits and legislation have their place, and they typically target retail stores or companies at the top of the supply chains.
 I do think businesses should make responsible sourcing choices and I support those who do.
-(When my husband and I owned a small retail store, we researched where the products we sold were made.)

 If you would like to increase your purchasing power, write to the companies behind the brands you normally buy.
 Ask where they source their materials or ingredients from and let them know you care about more than just price.
 Also write to the companies who are doing things right and encourage them to continue.
 Let them know that customers do care and not to give up the direction they are going.
 Most customers do not take the time to write in.
 So your letter, whether positive or negative, will weigh a lot heavier than just one vote and be considered to represent many customers' feelings.

 You can also ask the retail stores you shop at to carry products which you know are ethically sourced.
 Doing this will help the companies you support sell more products and make your shopping easier!
-Many of the organizations featured on this website also sell through retail stores.
-(Go to our SHOP FOR A GOOD CAUSE page for the complete list.)
+Many of the organizations featured on this website also sell wholesale.
+(Find"Brick & Mortar Locations".)
 By convincing the retail shops in your area to carry their products, you not only will be helping some incredible organizations change the world, you also will save on shipping costs :)